Teammates: Emily Ma, Sergey Mann, Siddhant Tandon, Lucy Zhang

 To simulate similar testing conditions as the Green THUMB, we also used our virtual vineyard to test a “screen on a DATE” model.
 A second laptop with texted directions served as the “screen on the DATE” model, while the gloves’ pager motors were controlled by buttons by two people standing behind the test subject.

 Following the suggestion of one of the guest judges during our final presentation, one of our members wore the gloves for a prolonged period of time (5 hours).
 The member found the gloves to be bearable for such a long period of time.

-Compared to “screen on DATE”, The Green THUMB significantly reduces repetitive motion.
+Compared to the “screen on DATE” model, the Green THUMB significantly reduces repetitive motion.
 Participants also prefer the Green THUMB over the screen mounted on the DATE.

 Bureau of Labor Statistics (BLS) 1997